Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 I consider myself creative, but do not have an educational or professional background in a creative field.
 Am I eligible?

-Yes, there are no specific requirements for educational or professional credentialization.
+Yes, there are no specific requirements for educational or professional credentialization however, applicants must demonstrate their ability to execute a public project of this scale in an outdoor environment.

 Can non-Philadelphia residents apply?
 Can non-US citizens apply?

-I live in Philadelphia, but my artistic partner lives outside the region, are we eligible to apply?
+I live in the Greater Philadelphia area, but my artistic partner lives outside the region, are we eligible to apply?

-Yes, if you are applying as a team, as long as one team member lives or works in the Philadelphia region, you are eligible.
+Yes, if you are applying as a team, as long as one team member lives or works in the Greater Philadelphia area, you are eligible; however, preference is for the majority of team applicants to live or work in the Greater Philadelphia area.

 Are travel funds provided to team members or consultants from outside of the Philadelphia area?
 Or, are shipping costs paid for?